coolanant/R-studio/README.md

 # R-studio

+## DataTypes
+- There are 5 types in R
+<br/>Vector, Matrix, Array, List, Data Frame

 ## Vectors
 - sequence of data elements of same basic type
 - There are 5 atomic vectors/ classes of vector - Logical, Integer, Numeric, Complex, Character